akavel/garden/202111291057-@windows-spotlight-capture.md

-# Script for capturing the lock-screen wallpaper-of-the-day on Windows
+# Capturing the lock-screen wallpaper on Windows

 Windows 10 has a feature where its "lock screen" wallpaper can change every few days, displaying an image selected by some people at Microsoft.